kjnodes/avail-node-configuration/README.md

 ## Features

-- Node Initialization: Set up the Avail testnet node from scratch, including Golang, Cosmovisor, and the Avail/Geth binaries.
+Initialize Service: Installs the Avail node with all dependencies.
-- Upgrade Management: Seamlessly prepare for upgrades for your node when a new version is available.
+Upgrade Service: Updates the Avail node binaries.
-- Snapshot Restore: Easily reset your node to the latest snapshot, with support for both pruned and archival data.
+Restart Services: Restarts the Avail service.
-- Service Restart: Simply perform node service restart.
+Show Service Logs: Streams real-time logs for the Avail service.
-- Log Monitoring: View real-time logs of the Avail and Geth clients.
+Reset Local Data to Snapshot: Downloads the latest snapshot to reset the node, replacing local data.
-- Service Monitoring: Optional setup of a monitoring solution using Docker, Prometheus, and Grafana with Telegram alert integration.
+Configure Local Monitoring Solution: Sets up Prometheus and Grafana monitoring with a pre-installed dashboard and Telegram Alerting.
-- Service Removal: Cleanly remove all traces of the Avail and Geth services, including binaries and data.
+Remove Service and Data: Deletes all installed services, binaries, configurations, and chain data for a clean reinstall.

 ## Monitoring Setup